SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/k-mer_grammar/README.md

 ```
 **Output**

+**Final result:**

-**Final result:** The above example will train a model with k=8, window size=5, using uncollapsed *k*-mers and reading the file under `example/`.
-The vectors for the positive and control sequences will be saved to `output/` directory together with the `ABF2_vector_result.txt` that consists of performance metrics.
-After training the model, the script with proceed to test and save ROC and PRC curves and log file at the same `output/` directory.
+The example above will train a model with k = 8, a window size of 5, and reading the file from the `example/` directory.
+The vectors for the positive and control sequences will be saved to the `output/` directory, along with the `ABF2_vector_result.txt` file containing performance metrics.
+After training the model, the script will proceed to test and save ROC and PRC curves, as well as the log file in the same `output/` directory.

 ## Citation